monkeywoora/monkeywoora.github.io/_pages/ideas.md

 1. Revolving Doors among Youtubers , Idols and Livestreamers

-2. End-to-End Encryption IM in IPv6 Only Environment
+2. End-to-End Encryption IM in IPv6 Only Environments

-3. Random Order Model 's Coloring in the
+3. Random Order Model 's Coloring in the Bipartite Graphes